msrivastav13/mo-dx-plugin/README.md

 # mo-dx-plugin

-A plugin for Salesforce DX CLI that provides ability to save Apex Classes, Apex Triggers, Visualforce Page, Visualforce Components and AuraBundle(Lightning Components) to Salesforce org (Scratch/Non-Scratch orgs) using Tooling API.
+A plugin for Salesforce DX CLI that provides ability to save Apex Classes, Apex Triggers, Visualforce Page, Visualforce Components ,AuraBundle(Lightning Components) and Static Resource to Salesforce org (Scratch/Non-Scratch orgs) using Tooling API.

-Plugin also provides a retrieve command that can retrieve metadata in salesforceDx source format from salesforce using unmanaged/managed package or changesets.
+Plugin also provides a retrieve command that can retrieve metadata in salesforceDx and traditional source format from salesforce unmanaged/managed package or changesets.

 The commands in this plugin are used within the **_DX Code Companion extension_** (https://marketplace.visualstudio.com/items?itemName=MohithShrivastava.dx-code-companion).

 If you are Visual Studio Code user then recommend installing the extension along with the plugin to avoid having to remember the commands.

 ## Setup